How resilient is the Swedish labor market in times of globalization, immigration, and technological change?

 Earnings, education, and inequality

 Educational policy can influence inequality by changing the skill composition of the labor force.
 By educational policies it may also be possible to break the intergenerational persistence of inequality.
-Our research will shed new light on how the design of the education system affects labor market outcomes.
-We also wish to improve the understanding about the sources of intergenerational correlations in earnings.
-Finally, we will examine how globalization affects employment and earnings in Sweden.
+Our research sheds new light on how the design of the education system affects labor market outcomes.
+We also aim to improve the understanding about the sources of intergenerational correlations in earnings.